 The consequence of not getting this right will be costly.
 A leakage of people and skills will put Northampton into a downward spiral!!

 - Strong town centres are vital for competitive economies to be sustained.
-This includes quality recruitment to The University.
+This includes quality recruitment of students and lecturers to The University.

 - Strong town centres are vitally important as cultural centres.